 - Click the three-dot icon in the top right corner of the Chrome window.

 - Scroll down and click Show advanced settings.

 - In the Privacy section, click Content settings.

 - Click Manage exceptions.

 - Add the Social27 IP address and URL:

 - Make sure the Behavior setting on the right side of the screen is set to Allow.

 - Click Done.

-To whitelist a domain or specific email address on Outlook.com, you need to add it to your Safe Senders group.
+To add a domain or specific email address on Outlook.com to your allowed list, you need to add it to your Safe Senders group.
 Emails sent from addresses in your Safe Senders group will appear in your inbox and won’t be routed to spam or junk folders.
 Follow the steps below to add an address or domain to your Safe Senders group: